tdepew562/pharmaceutical-study/README.md

 Installation
 To install the required libraries, use the following command in your terminal or command prompt:

-## bash
+## Installation
-Copy code
-pip install pandas
+To install the required libraries, use the following command in your terminal or command prompt: pip install pandas

 ## How to Run
 1. Open your Python environment.